silvo38/rex/README.md

 tailwind({
   srcs: "static/styles.css",
-  out: "static/styles.gen.css",
+  out: "dist/styles.css",
 });
 ```

-This would generate `styles.gen.css`, which you would load in your page.
+This would generate `dist/styles.css`, which you would load in your page.
 Don't
 forget to serve the CSS file using a `StaticFileHandler` or `serveFile`.

 ### Bundling and serving client-side JavaScript